bverkron/hagezi-dns-blocklists/README.md

 ### :round_pushpin: ***AdGuardDNS - limited free/paid*** <a name="adguarddns"></a>

-*In [AdGuardDNS](https://adguard-dns.io) you can use my Multi Normal, Pro, Pro++, Ultimate, TIF, Gambling, Anti Piracy, DoH/VPN/TOR/Proxy Bypass and Allowlist Referral.*
+*In [AdGuardDNS](https://adguard-dns.io) you can use my Multi Normal, Pro, Pro++, Ultimate, TIF, Gambling, Anti Piracy, DoH/VPN/TOR/Proxy Bypass, DynDNS list and the Allowlist Referral.*

 ### :round_pushpin: ***ControlD - free/paid*** <a name="controld"></a>